ahmetardal/DisableSubviews/README.md

                                               [NSNumber numberWithInt:5],
                                               [NSNumber numberWithInt:8], nil]];

 You can group certain UI elements using NSBoxes or NSViews and call *disableSubviews:* methods on them to obtain more flexibility, if you need.

+Xcode project includes a simple Mac app with some nice examples on what you can do with *disableSubviews:* methods.

 ## License